-- 23. The applicant purchased the apartment under the Law on Securing Housing for the Yugoslav National Army (Official Gazette of the Socialist Federal Republic of Yugoslavia ("OG SFRJ") no. 84/90).
+- 22. The applicant purchased the apartment under the Law on Securing Housing for the Yugoslav National Army (Official Gazette of the Socialist Federal Republic of Yugoslavia ("OG SFRJ") no. 84/90).
 This Law was passed in 1990 and came into force on 6 January 1991.
-It essentially regulated the housing needs for military and civilian members of the JNA. - 24.
-Article 21 set forth the general manner in which the purpose price of the apartment was to be determined, which included reductions for the revaluated construction value, the depreciation value, and the revaluated amount of procurement and communal facilities costs of the construction land, and the revaluated amount of the housing construction contribution that was paid to the JNA Housing Fund.
+It essentially regulated the housing needs for military and civilian members of the JNA. - 23.
+Article 21 set forth the general manner in which the purchase price of the apartment was to be determined, which included reductions for the revaluated construction value, the depreciation value, the revaluated amount of procurement and communal facilities costs of the construction land, and the revaluated amount of the housing construction contribution that was paid to the JNA Housing Fund.
 The Federal Secretary was also authorized to prescribe the exact methodology for determining the purchase price. - 2.
-Instructions on the methodology to determine the purchase price for JNA apartments ("the Instructions") (Upustvo o metodoligiji za utvrđivanje otkupne cene stanova stambenog fonda jugoslovenske narodne armije) - 25.
-These Instructions were published in the Military Official Gazette in April 1991, and they set forth the manner of calculating the purchase price of apartments that were to be purchased from the JNA Housing Fund. - 3.
-Guidelines for purchasing an apartment from the JNA Housing Fund ("the Guidelines") (Pravilinik o otkupu stanova iz stambenog fonda jugoslovenske narodne armije) - 26.
-These Guidelines were published in the Military Official Gazette in April 1991 and set forth the procedure to be followed in order to purchase an apartment from the JNA Housing Fund.
+Instructions on the methodology to determine the purchase price for JNA apartments ("the Instructions", Upustvo o metodoligiji za utvrđivanje otkupne cene stanova stambenog fonda jugoslovenske narodne armije) - 24.
+These Instructions were published in the Military Official Gazette (Službeni vojni list) no.9 on 22 April 1991 and set forth the manner of calculating the purchase price of apartments that were to be purchased from the JNA Housing Fund. - 3.
+Guidelines for purchasing an apartment from the JNA Housing Fund ("the Guidelines", Pravilinik o otkupu stanova iz stambenog fonda jugoslovenske narodne armije) - 25.
+These Guidelines were published in the Military Official Gazette no. 9 on 22 April 1991 and set forth the procedure to be followed in order to purchase an apartment from the JNA Housing Fund.